Ditch the Ditching: Conquer Your New Year’s Resolutions with Hypnotherapy!

 A lesson from the ancient Stoics that still applies today…

-So is a recent Daily Stoic blog which I thought I should share as a useful “thought for the day”…..
+So here is a Daily Stoic blog which I thought I should share as a useful “thought for the day”…..

 Quite the contrary.